< Back

 How can companies manage age discrimination in the workplace?

-To manage this, we recommend reviewing all policies and procedures to identify areas of age bias, including sick leave, annual leave and flexible working arrangements.
+To manage ageism in the workplace we recommend reviewing all policies and procedures to identify areas of age bias, including sick leave, annual leave and flexible working arrangements.
 This process will also involve examining recruitment policies, employment terms and conditions, promotions, training, redundancy and dismissals

 Boxxe